 - Simulation performance: GPU-based simulation, simulation in the cloud, scalability, performance analysis

-- Modeling formalisms: DEVS, Petri Nets, process algebras, state charts, and others
+- Modelling formalisms: DEVS, Petri Nets, process algebras, state charts, and others

 - Simulation verification, validation, accreditation, and analysis: benchmark models, simulation-based verification, workflows, simulation experiment design, and optimization

-- Simulation packages:widely used frameworks such as Modelica, ns-2/3, OPNET, Qualnet, OMNET++, and other open source software for modeling and simulation
+- Simulation packages:widely used frameworks such as Modelica, ns-2/3, OPNET, Qualnet, OMNET++, Mininet, and other open-source software for modelling and simulation

-- IEEE Access SI on Convergence of Sensor Networks, Cloud Computing, and Big Data in Industrial Internet of Things
+- IEEE Access Special issue on Convergence of Sensor Networks, Cloud Computing, and Big Data in Industrial Internet of Things (IF: 4.098)

 - Sensors Special Issue “Smart Industrial Wireless Sensor Networks (IF: 3.031)